Welcome to the Science Learning Hub – Pokapū Akoranga Pūtaiao.

 Hub Director of Media

-Rachel is an extremely talented digital media specialist and has spent many years interviewing scientists and creating resources for the Hub.
-She is also responsible for our active social media platforms and copyright.
+Rachel is an extremely talented digital media specialist with a wealth of experience in the media industry.
+She has spent many years interviewing scientists and creating multimedia resources for the Hub.
+She is also responsible for our image research, copyrights and communication mahi.
 Rachel plays a key role in connecting people across the science and education sectors.